February 17, 2023

 January 18, 2018

-Leong Leong is excited to participate in No-Thing, an exhibition curated by Juan García Mosqueda and presented Friedman Benda, with newly commissioned works from nine emerging architectural practices.
+Leong Leong is excited to participate in No-Thing, an exhibition curated by Juan García Mosqueda and presented by Friedman Benda (Link), with newly commissioned works from nine emerging architectural practices.
 No-Thing runs from January 18 to April 14, 2018, in Friedman Benda’s project space.